phluid61/internet-drafts/file-scheme/draft.md

 informational RFC, does not specify an Internet standard.
 The definition was standardised in {{RFC1738}}, and the scheme was registered with the Internet Assigned Numbers Authority (IANA);
-however that definition omitted certain language included by former that clarified aspects such as:
+however that definition omitted certain language included by the former that clarified aspects such as:

 * the use of slashes to denote boundaries between directory